google/opendocs/project_archetypes/prototype.md

 - Team leadership
 - Code and docs reviewers
-- Support roles, such as community managers, foundation leaders, and fiscal and other sponsors (and their staff, such as finance, recruiters, sysadmins, or legal)
+- Support roles, such as community managers, foundation leaders, and fiscal and other sponsors (and sponsor staff, such as finance, recruiters, sysadmins, or legal)

 ## Delay and failure risks